-Effective January 1, 2006, we adopted the fair value recognition of Statement of Financial Accounting Standards, or SFAS, No. 123 (revised 2004), "Share-Based Payment", or SFAS 123(R), using the modified prospective transition method and therefore has not restated results for prior periods.
+Effective January 1, 2006, we adopted the fair value recognition of Statement of Financial Accounting Standards, or SFAS, No. 123 (revised 2004), "Share-Based Payment", or SFAS 123(R), using the modified prospective transition method and therefore have not restated results for prior periods.
 We use the Black-Scholes option-pricing model and recognize compensation expense on a straight-line basis over the vesting periods of our option awards.
 The estimation of stock awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from our current estimates, such amounts will be recorded as a cumulative adjustment in the period estimates are revised.
 Significant management judgment is required in determining estimates of future stock price volatility, forfeitures and expected life used in the valuation of the options.
 We consider many factors when estimating expected forfeitures, including types of awards and historical experience.
 We estimate volatility based on peer group companies with similar operations and our own historical volatility.
 Actual results, and future changes in estimates, may differ substantially from our current estimates.
-For stock options granted to non-employees, we have recognized compensation expense in accordance with the requirements of SFAS No. 123 "Accounting for Stock-based Compensation," or SFAS 123.
-SFAS 123 requires that companies recognize compensation expense based on the estimated fair value of options granted to non-employees over their vesting period, which is generally the period during which services are rendered by such non-employees.
+For stock options granted to non-employees, we have recognized compensation expense in accordance with the requirements of SFAS 123(R).
+SFAS 123(R) requires that companies recognize compensation expense based on the estimated fair value of options granted to non-employees over their vesting period, which is generally the period during which services are rendered by such non-employees.